parsiya/parsiya.net/content/post/2014/2014-11-18-building-memfetch-on-kali.markdown

 {{< codecaption lang="bash" title="more errors" >}}
 $ make
 gcc -Wall -O9    memfetch.c   -o memfetch
-memfetch.c: In function ‘main’: memfetch.c:284:25: error: ‘PAGE_SIZE’ undeclared (first use in this function) memfetch.c:284:25: note: each undeclared identifier is reported only once for each function it appears in
+memfetch.c: In function ‘main': memfetch.c:284:25: error: ‘PAGE_SIZE' undeclared (first use in this function) memfetch.c:284:25: note: each undeclared identifier is reported only once for each function it appears in
 make: *** [memfetch] Error 1
 {{< /codecaption >}}